 - The Rachel Carson Institute continues the legacy of Chatham's most distinguished alumna, Class of 1929, by promoting the awareness and understanding of significant and current environmental issues through national and regional conferences, debates, lecture series, seminars, panel discussions and other educational programs.

 - The Center for Women's Entrepreneurship at Chatham University provides opportunities for women entrepreneurs in both new development and growth stages of their businesses to start, develop and significantly grow their companies by utilizing Chatham's resources, programs, faculty expertise, and student assistance.
 It also provides programming targeted to local and regional women in business designed to teach them how to think and act entrepreneurially by focusing on innovation and creativity within an existing organizational environment.

 - The Global Focus program at Chatham University engages our students in a critical and holistic exploration of peoples and civilizations.
 Every year, the Chatham community focuses in depth on a different country or region.
-2010–11 is the year of Turkey.
 Students participate in multiple international academic experiences throughout their education at Chatham whether on campus or out in the world.
-Nearly 50% of the graduating class of 2011 traveled abroad during their time at Chatham.

 Chatham University is dedicated to enabling its graduates to make an impact on the world around them.
 Students' personal, professional, and leadership skills are developed to their fullest potential through intensive study, internships, study abroad, service learning, leadership training opportunities, hands–on learning, and personal development seminars.

 The University provides opportunities for corporations to interact with our students in a number of ways:

 - On–campus recruiting for full–time employees and interns, including graduate students